-If you've heard a lot of deionization but aren't sure what all of the terms mean, the water professionals at US Water Systems can help.
-Read on for answers to your questions about DI water, as well as clear definitions of many related terms.
+If you've heard about deionization, but aren't sure what all of the terms mean, the water professionals at US Water Systems can help.
+Read on for answers to your questions about DI Water, as well as clear definitions of many related terms.

 What Is DI Water?